 In 1903, upon formation of the ‘E’ Squadron (New Zealand), ‘C’ Squadron (Australasian) was left with an entirely Australian make-up.
 It was re-named the ‘C’ Squadron (Australian).

-The ‘C’ Squadron (Australian) headdress badge is shown being worn in Figure 262.
+The ‘C’ Squadron (Australian) headdress and pair of collar badges are shown being worn in Figure 250.

-Figures 263-264 show an example of a genuine Other Ranks’ headdress badge.
+Figures 251-252 show an example of a genuine Other Ranks’ headdress badge and matching pair of collar badges.
 The headdress badge is die struck in yellow-brass.
 This badge has copper loops which lack feet and are positioned north-south.
 The quality of the strike is very good with fine detail evident on the front and rear of the badge.